mi3nts/centralHub/Sound&LightningModule.md

 ### Step 9

-Insert four M3 bolts into the corners of the base on the side with the DFRobot Lightning Distance Sensor.
+Screw or drill four M3 bolts into the corners of the base on the side with the DFRobot Lightning Distance Sensor.
 Flip the unit over and add spacers to each bolt.
 Use the thinner spacers on the side next to the DFRobot Analog Sound Level Meter as shown in image.
 Add a small amount of hot glue to the bottom of the spacers to secure them to the 3-D Printed
 Base, being careful not to place glue on the bolt or electronics.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_154233.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_111231.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_111330.jpg?raw=true" width="262" height="225"/>